engineersmy/core/README.md

 # Contributing to EngineersMY

+EngineersMY applies the following licenses
-Most EngineersMY's project is licensed at [the 2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
+- code, the preferred licence is [the 2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause)
+- content, media/assets/articles should be licensed as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/)

-Contribution includes
+Accepted Contribution includes

-- Pull request
+- Codes including Pull Request
 - Issues
 - Translation
-- Content Submission (Article, Video)
+- Articles/Assets/Video

-Whenever you are contributing to EngineersMY, you must agree to
+Whenever you are contributing to EngineersMY, you must acknowledge and agree to
 - the Code of Conduct
-- Waiver of copyright to FOSS licensing
+- waiver of copyright to the project licence
-- Does not contain copyrighted materials obtained elsewhere
+- not containing copyrighted material obtained elsewhere

 ## Code of Conduct